Posts

 1480 Guy

 I was about to pull my van into the interstate after making my final delivery of the day.
 There was a raging thunderstorm going on, the kind that instantly floods the roads and highways.
 They happen frequently in the Spring in this part of Kentucky.
 My eyes fell upon a forlorn figure beside the dimly lit road in a raggedy raincoat and little else.
 No hat or umbrella.
 Just a raincoat, a small knapsack, and his hand up with his thumb pointed out.
-I don’t usually stop hitchhikers, and I had a million reasons not to this time, foremost were that it was late, and I was tired and hungry.
+I don’t usually stop for hitchhikers, and I had a million reasons not to this time, foremost were that it was late, and I was tired and hungry.
 But something about that sad figure in a driving rainstorm made me stop.
 “Where are you going mister?”
 I yelled out of my partly rolled down window.
 “Shelbyville,” he shouted back.
 “Shelbyville?”
 I replied.
 “That’s got to be at least 100 miles away.”
 “I know,” the man replied.
 “I would be grateful if you can get me a little closer.
 Maybe I can get out of this storm.
-It looks like it’s clearin
+It looks like it’s cle

 The Last Resort